mpapallo/FinalProject/README.md

 1/5/15
 start work on finals week simulator

--multiple slots in the day for choices (mon-fri)<newline>
+multiple slots in the day for choices (mon-fri)
-  -- ex: during study hall, choose to sleep/talk/study -make abstract student class then instances for each grade level --beginning stress level increases as grade level increases --efficiency of study?
+  ex: during study hall, choose to sleep/talk/study make abstract student class then instances for each grade level --beginning stress level increases as grade level increases --efficiency of study?
   --difficulty of finals/classes increases